 The difference between these two groups is the degree to which their personal values drive their pursuit of and use of money and wealth.
 Our personal values are the drivers to determining “how much is enough” in life because they give expression to our priorities and needs.

-But wealth does make important contributions to a sense of
+But wealth does make important contributions to a sense of well-being.

-well-being is linked to key areas within our lives.
+Sense of well-being is linked to key areas within our lives.

 - your family – plus your key relationships with those who really matter to you.

 - your ‘career’ – what you are doing and how you are doing it